Home

 TM421907: The Brampton Stone now in Northgate garden, originally from Brampton village, plus another glacial erratic originally from Burgh St. Peter.
 Possibly also another known as the Redisham Stone.

-Small square stone at corner of wall in Tannery Score.
+Small square stone at corner of wall in Tannery Score, off Northgate.

-Bildeston TL992494: Stone now behind former Old Bull Inn, moved several times from original site in market square.
-Said to be a marker on the so-called 'Puddingstone Trail'.14
+Bildeston TL993494: Stone behind former Old Bull Inn (now Tower House), moved from original site in market square.
+Said to be a marker on the so-called 'Puddingstone Track'.14 According to the current owner, the stone is no longer there.

-Smallish black stone noted by me at corner of house in village.
+Smallish black stone noted by me at corner of Bec Cottage in Chapel Street.

-Blaxhall TM355568: The Blaxhall Stone, said to have been found as small rock in field, then dropped in yard of Stone Farm where it grew to present 5 ton size.
+Blaxhall TM35075655: The Blaxhall Stone, said to have been found as small rock in field, then dropped in yard of Stone Farm where it grew to present 5 ton size.

 Boxford

-Brent Eleigh Group of 3 large glacial rocks embedded at 'ancient' crossroads.
+Brent Eleigh TL941478: Group of 3 large glacial rocks embedded at 'ancient' crossroads.

 Bungay TM337898: Druid's Stone in churchyard.
 Also called Devil's Stone or Giant's Grave.
 Various legends attached.